TEXAS TECH UNIVERSITY STATEMENT OF ACADEMIC INTEGRITY:

 Inform the student that they may not withdraw from the course and should continue to attend class and participate in course-related assignments as usual throughout the conduct process.

-If the student does not respond to a faculty member’s request to meet, then skip to Step 3.
+If the student does not respond to a faculty member’s request to meet or the electronic communication within a reasonable period of time, then skip to Step 3.

 STEP 3: COMPLETE THE INCIDENT REPORT FORM.